-- 26. Also as concerns the mandate to "facilitate communication among the States Parties, and promote communication and information regarding the Convention towards States not Party and the public," the ISU issued press releases on behalf of the 10MSP President and 11MSP President-Designate, continued to maintain and enhance the Convention's website, and made itself available to student groups and others that wish to learn about the Convention and its implementation processes.
-The ISU hosted visits by five groups of university students in 2011. - 27.
+- 24. Also as concerns the mandate to "facilitate communication among the States Parties, and promote communication and information regarding the Convention towards States not Party and the public," the ISU issued press releases on behalf of the 10MSP President and 11MSP President-Designate, continued to maintain and enhance the Convention's website, and made itself available to student groups and others that wish to learn about the Convention and its implementation processes.
+The ISU hosted visits by five groups of university students in 2011. - 25.
 The ISU's ability to disseminate information and knowledge on victim assistance was enhanced through the development of the publication entitled Assisting landmine and other ERW survivors in the context of disarmament, disability and development.
 In addition, the ISU's advisory work on Article 5 implementation continued to benefit from the publication entitled Understanding mine clearance in the context of the Anti-Personnel Mine Ban Convention.
-As well, the ISU produced background publications for the June 2011 meetings of the Standing Committees and the 11MSP. - 28.
-The ISU's 2011 work plan indicated that the ISU would continue to maintain the Convention's Documentation Centre, receiving and making available up to 1,000 new documents in 2011 related to the implementation process.
-Thanks to the support of highly skilled interns, the Documentation Centre has been well maintained and brought up to date with statements delivered in June 2011 and with hard copies of transparency reports submitted in 2011. - 29.
-The ISU continued to communicate through social media, including by continuing to maintain the Convention's presence on Facebook, Flickr and Twitter. - 30.
+As well, the ISU produced background publications for the June 2011 meetings of the Standing Committees and the 11MSP. - 26.
+The ISU's 2011 work plan indicates that the ISU will continue to maintain the Convention's Documentation Centre, receiving and making available up to 1,000 new documents in 2011 related to the implementation process.
+Thanks to the support of highly skilled interns, the Documentation Centre has been well maintained and brought up to date with statements delivered in June 2011 and with hard copies of transparency reports submitted in 2011. - 27.
+The ISU continued to communicate through social media, including by continuing to maintain the Convention's presence on Facebook, Flickr and Twitter. - 28.
 Also as concerns communications, the ISU sought to respond to the Task Force recommendation which states that "in order to reinforce the identity and visibility of the Convention, the ISU will be identified through a distinct profile that emphasizes its role as supporting entity for the Convention".
 The ISU did so initially by acquiring a distinct email address and business card for ISU staff.
 The ISU hopes to proceed with a comprehensive approach to ISU design, taking into account the approximately 20 communications products that may be produced by the ISU.
-In this regard, discussions with the GICHD Director and the Coordinating Committee on next steps are ongoing. - 31.
-As concerns the mandate to "liaise and coordinate, as appropriate, with relevant international organizations that participate in the work of the Convention", the ISU both sought to maintain good collaboration with the ICBL, ICRC and elements of the UN system that normally participate
+In this regard, discussions with the GICHD Director and the Coordinating Committee on next steps are ongoing. - 29.
+As concerns the mandate to "liaise and coordinate, as appropriate, with relevant international organizations that participate in the work of the Convention", the ISU both sought to maintain good collaboration with the ICBL, ICRC and elements of the UN system that normally participate in the work of the Convention as well as to deepen relations with other organizations.
+In 2011,